Yellow Line (Mumbai Metro): EPC model

 In September 2013, the MMRDA appointed RITES to study the feasibility of constructing the proposed 32 km metro line underground.
 RITES also studied the feasibility of extending the corridor and merging the 7.5 km Charkop-Dahisar metro, proposed as a separate line, with this project.
 RITES submitted its final report to the MMRDA in the last week of May 2014, concluding that constructing the metro underground and extending it up to Dahisar was feasible.
 The merged Dahisar-Bandra-Mankhurd line would be 40.2 km long and have 37 underground stations.
 The estimated cost of construction of this line was ₹28,900 crore, 134% higher than the originally estimated costs of ₹7,660 crore for the Charkop-Bandra-Mankhurd line and ₹4,680 crore for the Charkop-Dahisar corridor.
 RITES proposed the construction of a major car depot at Oshiwara and a minor car depot at Mandale, Mankhurd on sites that were a mix of publicly and privately held land.
-The extension of the line to Mankhurd was proposed to resolve land acquisition issues as land was available for the construction of a depot at Mankhurd.
+The extension of the line to Mankhurd was proposed to resolve land acquisition issues, as land was available for the construction of a depot at Mankhurd.

-In June 2015, the MMRDA proposed building an 18.6 km line from Dahisar East to Andheri East, and a 12 km line from Bandra Kurla Complex to Mankhurd as part of a plan to build 6 new metro lines at a total estimated cost of ₹64000 crore.
+In June 2015, the MMRDA proposed building an 18.6 km line from Dahisar East to Andheri East, and a 12 km line from Bandra Kurla Complex to Mankhurd, as part of a plan to build 6 new metro lines at a total estimated cost of ₹64000 crore.
 The MMRDA approved the detailed project report for the line in August 2015.
 The report estimated the cost of the project as ₹12000 crore.
-On 15 June 2015, the MMRDA announced that it would combine the two stretches and implement Yellow Lineof the Mumbai Metro in three parts - Dahisar East-DN Nagar (Metro 2A), DN Nagar-BKC (Metro 2B), and BKC-Mankhurd (Metro 2C).
+On 15 June 2015, the MMRDA announced that it would combine the two stretches and implement the Yellow Line of the Mumbai Metro in three parts - Dahisar East-DN Nagar (Metro 2A), DN Nagar-BKC (Metro 2B), and BKC-Mankhurd (Metro 2C).
 On 1 July 2015, it was announced that the MMRDA was allotted a 22 acre plot in Mankhurd adjacent to the Sion Panvel highway for the Metro carshed.
-The land was under dispute between the MMRDA and the State Home Ministry for the construction of a Jail.
+The land was under dispute between the MMRDA and the State Home Ministry for the construction of a jail.